stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 `Month`, `MonthOfYear`, `Quarter`, `QuarterOfYear` and `Year`.
 Probably a better example is the `MonthOfYear` (sounds familiar?
-Yes, it's the pattern that we took as an example in the previous section) wrapper and instance, so we all are clear of what is going on here.
+Yes, it's the pattern that we took as an example in the previous section) wrapper and instance, so we all are clear of what is going on here:

 ```haskell
 newtype WMonthOfYear = MkWMonthOfYear MonthOfYear